Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 show()
 ```

 In these lines of code, we apply the FIR filter using `lfilter()`.The first line of code applies the filter once, and the resulting filtered signal is phase shifted relative to the original EEG.
 We then reverse the filtered signal.
-To do so, we redefine the variable `x1` using `np.flip()` to reverse the sequence.
+To do so, we redefine the variable `x1` using `flip()` to reverse the sequence.
 We then filter the reversed sequence, and reverse the result.
 The resulting double-filtered (and double-reversed) signal no longer exhibits phase distortion relative to the EEG; prominent features in the original EEG signal and the zero-phase filtered signal, such as the large-amplitude discharge, appear better aligned.

 In general, in neuroscience applications, it’s often useful to remove phase distortion through zero-phase filtering.
 The [SciPy Signal module](https://docs.scipy.org/doc/scipy/reference/signal.html) provides a simple function to perform zero-phase filtering,